 Why are you doing this deck in the first place?
 This is your first chance to build solid marketing collateral for your business.
 The way you pitch to investors and the way you talk to your customers is very similar.

 We want to make sure that you have at least your message down before you talk to external stakeholders — whether they be potential investors, mentors, partners, team members, or customers.
 The message, executive summary, and one-pager with your story are vital information you must have to approach to your investors.

 Customizing Your Investor Presentation Decks

 And don’t forget to think about how you’re presenting this.
-The design and content support each other in every piece of collateral, so how will you effectively convey the information you need to convey?
-This can also determine the number of slides covering a specific topic and how to approach it.
+The design and content support each other in every piece of collateral.
+So how will you effectively convey the information you need to convey?
+This can also determine the number of slides in your deck covering a specific topic and how to approach it.

 So sure, take a look at those “top slides” articles, but if you want a truly effective deck for your company, you’ll need to break those molds.
 If you have any issues doing so, or want to get a better deck, faster, work with a pitch deck expert like Pitch Deck Fire to build your best investor presentation deck.